gabrielcammany/Hangman/PhaseOne/README.md

 Also, have in mind that a key is only send after 2 seconds have passed since it was pressed.
 (As shown in orange)

 ## Integrated Circuits Used
-* High Performance CMOS EPROM in order to convert from the keyboard to the ASCII letter.
+* High Performance CMOS EPROM to convert from the keyboard to the ASCII letter.
-* GAL22V10 for both the state machine and the 16 segment
+* GAL22V10 for both the state machine and the 16 segments
 * 74LS TTL
   * 74LS14 - Hex Inverter with Schmitt Trigger Inputs
   * 74LS32 - OR Gates